How to negotiate a counteroffer as a nurse

 Evaluating a retention counteroffer from your current employer

 When you tell your current employer you’ve accepted a new offer, many will counter.
-Understanding the structure of retention counteroffers — and the research on what typically follows — is important.
+Understanding the structure of retention counteroffers is important.

 The retention counteroffer is rarely about you.
 It’s about your employer’s replacement cost.
-The math is simple: offering you a $5,000 raise costs far less than recruiting, onboarding, and orienting your replacement.
+The math is simple: offering you a $5,000 raise costs far less than the $60,090 NSI estimates it takes to recruit, onboard, and orient your replacement.
 This doesn’t mean the counteroffer is insincere, but it does mean it’s primarily economic.

 That said, retention counteroffers are sometimes worth accepting – specifically when:

-• The only reason you were leaving was compensation, and the counteroffer genuinely closes the gap
+• The only reason you were leaving was compensation, and the counteroffer fully closes the gap

 • You have significant ties to your current team or unit that you’d be sacrificing